JatinG20/Portfolio/README.md

 # Personal-Portfolio
-this is my personal portfolio website. doesn't contain much of content. but change accordingly whatever you think is good.
+this is my personal portfolio website. doesn't contain much of content. whatever you think is good.